Kallu-A/to_do_reminder/README.md

 ### Launch

-Then download the repository go to the root where the `Dockerfile` is and do: `sudo docker-compose up`
+Go to the root where the
-*sudo is needed to access to the port*
+`docker-compose` is and do: `sudo docker-compose up` *sudo is needed to access to the port*

 In the terminal where you launch the docker-compose you should see